Gatsby

 How does Gatsby stack up against the competition?

-Gatsby is the most popular static site generator on the market, surpassing all others.
+Gatsby is one of the most popular static site generators, second only to Astro.

 What are the alternatives to Gatsby?